 FERPA was not intended to provide a process to be used by students to question substantive judgments that are accurately recorded.
 The FERPA rights of challenge are not intended to allow a student to contest, for example, a grade in a course because he or she felt a higher grade should have been assigned.
 FERPA is intended to ensure the accurate nature of the information in the student's education records and the student's right to verify that information.

-If the Monterey Institute decides, as a result of a hearing, not to amend the education record in accordance with the student's request, the student may place a written statement in the record commenting upon the information therein, and/or setting forth any reason for disagreement with the institutional decision not to amend the record.
+If the Middlebury Institute decides, as a result of a hearing, not to amend the education record in accordance with the student's request, the student may place a written statement in the record commenting upon the information therein, and/or setting forth any reason for disagreement with the institutional decision not to amend the record.
 Such a statement will become part of the student's education record and will be disclosed with it.

 The name and address of the office that administers FERPA is:

 Family Policy Compliance Office